Open Now — 24/7 Plumbing

 1. Rinse the plunger in the toilet or sink with running water to remove other debris.

-2. Disinfect the plunger by submerging it in a mixture of bleach and water or spraying it with a disinfectant cleaner.
+2. Disinfect the plunger by submerging it in bleach and water or spraying it with a disinfectant cleaner.

 3. Rinse the plunger again with hot water.